How to Throw a Football in 6 Steps

 When it comes to throwing the football there are a couple key things you must understand within the throwing motion in order to get a great spiral.
 This post can be used a resource whether you are just starting out or have years of experience to help you simplify how to properly throw.
 You may also check out our full explainer video here.

 Steps To Throw a Football Properly

-In this article, I’ll try to compartmentalize the mechanics of throwing a football so you can understand.
+In this article, I’ll be explaining how to throw a football in 6 simple steps to help you improve your arm motion and keep your throwing arm healthy.
 I’ll also give you some drills to work on if you want to take your game to the next level.
 If you follow these steps, you’ll learn how to perfectly throw a football in no time.

 Let’s have a look at the 6 steps I follow to throw a football:

 Step 1: Placing Index Finger and Middle Finger

 For a perfect spiral, you need to have a good grip of the football.
 My recommendation is to spread out your fingers as much as possible.
 Additionally, I put my index finger towards the top of the football which leaves a good amount of space between the index finger and middle finger in the top lace.
 Then the ring finger is two laces down from that and the pinky finger is all the way down on the bottom half of the football.

 In order to throw a perfect spiral the index finger should be the last finger to be touching the ball as it leaves your hand.
 This grip will not work for everyone but you do want to establish a comfortable grip with plenty of space in the fingers to have the best control of the football while throwing.